 From the Census of 2000: Mountain Brook had 8,268 Housing Units, a population of 20,604 people and a land area of 12.24 square miles [31.7 km²].
 This gives a density of 2.49 people per Housing Unit and 675 Housing Units per square mile [260.9 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Mountain Brook and you need to be careful when comparing numbers between the censuses.
-More information about the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Mountain Brook and you need to be careful when comparing results between the censuses.
+More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).

 Jefferson County ...

 The community of Mountain Brook is located in Jefferson County.

 The county had a population of 658,466 people at the 2010 Census.
 With it's population of 20,413 people, Mountain Brook represented 3.1% of the county's total.

 In addition, where the city of Mountain Brook has a population density of 1,593 people per square mile [615 people/km²], Jefferson County averages 592 people per square mile [228.8 people/km²].

 For more information, please visit our Census Page for Jefferson County.